Otherworld: Slavic

 The Early Slavs believed in a mythical place where birds flew for the winter and souls went after death; this realm was often identified with paradise and is called Vyraj.
 It was also said that spring arrived on Earth from Vyraj.
 The gates of Vyraj stopped mortals from entering.
 They were guarded by Veles, who sometimes took the animal form of a raróg, grasping in its claws the keys to the otherworlds.
 Vyraj was sometimes also connected to the deity known as Rod – it was apparently located far beyond the sea, at the end of the Milky Way.

 It was usually imagined as a garden, located in the crown of the cosmic tree.
 The branches were said to be nested on by the birds, who were usually identified as human souls.
 When the Slavic populations were gradually turning to Christianity (e.g. during the Christianization of Kievan Rus' and the Baptism of Poland), a new version of this belief became widespread in which there were two of these realms – one analogous to the original myth, a heavenly place where birds departed, and the other an underworld for snakes and zmeys, often associated with the Christian idea of hell.

 Greek

 In Greco-Roman mythology the Gods were said to dwell on Mount Olympus, whereas the dead usually went to the Underworld, Fortunate Isles, or Elysium for the righteous after death.
 In Hades, Cerberus serves as its guard; preventing the dead from leaving.

 Modern depictions

 The idea of the Otherworld has been adapted and used by several modern authors.
 J. R. R. Tolkien drew upon the Sir Orfeo text, which depicts a journey to the Otherworld, as inspiration for the Mirkwood Elves of The Hobbit.
 C. S. Lewis also drew upon the tropes of the Celtic Otherworld in his creation of The Chronicles of Narnia, which depicts the journey from this world to another.
-Stephen Lawhead's Song of Albion trilogy tells the story of an Oxford student who crosses over into the Otherworld.
+Stephen R. Lawhead's Song of Albion trilogy tells the story of an Oxford student who crosses over into the Otherworld.